 - Kashk: Kashk is basically fermented yogurt with much of the liquid evaporated off.
 You can make kashk at home, buy kashk on amazon or buy it from a middle eastern market.
 If you can’t find it, you can substitute kashk with sour cream or creme fraiche.

-- Seasonings: salt, black pepper, dried mint
+- Seasonings: Salt, black pepper and dried mint (for garnish).

 Step-by-step directions

+- Let eggplant rest.
 Cover eggplant with two more sheets of paper towels and place a baking sheet over the eggplant.
 Place some heavy objects, like books, on top of the baking sheet.
 This will help squeeze out the excess water.
 Let the eggplant sit like this for 1 hour.

-2. Remove the weights off the eggplant and pat each slice with paper towel to remove extra water.
+- Coat in oil.
+Remove the weights off the eggplant and pat each slice with paper towel to remove extra water.
 In a single layer, place eggplant slices onto a baking sheet.
 Rub both sides of the eggplant slices with olive oil.

-6. Add onions (leaving oil in pan) to the reserved eggplant and mash with a fork or hand blender.
-Stir in kashk (or sour cream) along with ground black pepper.
+- Mash it up.
+Add onions (leaving oil in pan) to the cooled eggplant and mash with a fork or immersion blender.

-7. Transfer and spread eggplant mixture evenly into serving dish.
+- Garnish.
 Garnish with reserved onions.
-In the warm frying pan add dried mint to remaining oil.
+In the warm frying pan add dried mint to the remaining oil.
 Heat oil until mint darkens, but do not burn.
 Sprinkle the oil and mint over the onion garnish.

 Recipe tips and FAQs

-Kashkeh bademjoon is a classic Persian appetizer that is incredibly full of flavor.
+Kashke bademjan is a classic Persian appetizer that is incredibly full of flavor.
 So think of the the Persian mezze as the Spanish version of tapas.
-And enjoy – noosheh jan!
+Serve it with lavash bread, pita bread, pita chips or even tortilla or potato chips.

 Kashke bademjan (aka kashke bademjoon) is made with cooked eggplant that is then mashed up.
 Because the eggplant is mashed up, it doesn’t matter which type of eggplant you use for this dish.
 The larger eggplants have more water and are less firm than the smaller varieties, but the smaller varieties are harder to find and are more expensive.